opencoweb/coweb/docs/java/extensions.rst

       The coweb server calls this method when a coweb application attempts to join a session.

-      :param client: `org.cometd.bayeux.server.ServerSession`_ instance representing the client that sent the request
+      :param client: `org.cometd.bayeux.server.ServerSession`_ instance representing the application that sent the message
       :param message: `org.cometd.bayeux.Message`_ instance representing the join message
       :return: True to allow the application to join, false to deny access